lbnmahs/card-e-wallet/README.md

 # E-Wallet

 Simple e-wallet that majorly focuses on implementing card swiping when a user has multiple cards.
+When a card is swiped, the list of transactions changes to display the transactions of the topmost card.

 ## Getting Started